jugal-ahir/ByteCopied/README.md

 firebase deploy --only hosting
 ```

-## 🎨 Screenshots

-> _Note: Add screenshots of your application here to showcase the UI_

 ## 🤝 Contributing

 This is a university project.
 Contributions, issues, and feature requests are welcome!